Humayra-Adiba/NexusBot/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to fork the repository and submit pull requests.
+Feel free to fork the repository and submit pull requests.✨

 ---